sparkspay/SparksMasternodeInstall/README.md

 * Make sure your Linux has Git installer.
 Execute the following on your VPS
 * `git --version`
 * If the reply is a version number, you can continue.
-* If not, use [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04) to install Git:
+* If not, use [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04) to install Git.

 ## The short version
 * install the Sparks wallet on your Mac or Windows PC